 - A. Agency Official - 1.
-Executive Director, as defined by Department of the Army Directive 2010-04, is designated the Agency Official for Section 106 in accordance with 36 C.F.R. § 800.2(a) and has delegated the Chief Engineer of ANC responsible for carrying out Section 106 under authority of 10 U.S.C. § 4721 and 4724.
+The Executive Director is designated the Agency Official, as defined by AR 200-1, for Section 106 in accordance with 36 C.F.R. § 800.2(a) and has delegated the Chief Engineer of ANC responsible for carrying out Section 106 under authority of 10 U.S.C. § 4721 and 4724.

-2. The Chief Engineer shall ensure that:

-a) A staff person designated as the Cultural Resources Manager (hereinafter CRM) who meets the Secretary of the Interior's Professional Qualification Standards (Archeology and Historic Preservation: Secretary of the Interior's Standards and Guidelines [As Amended and Annotated], 48 Fed.
+- 2. The Chief Engineer shall ensure that: - a) A staff person designated as the Cultural Resources Manager (hereinafter CRM) who meets the Secretary of the Interior's Professional Qualification Standards (Archeology and Historic Preservation: Secretary of the Interior's Standards and Guidelines [As Amended and Annotated], 48 Fed.
 Reg.
 44716, Sept.
-1983 [hereinafter SOI Professional Qualifications]) shall be assigned responsibility for administering the process outlined in this Agreement.

-b) all prudent and feasible efforts to conduct undertakings are in accordance with the preservation and maintenance guidelines for historic buildings, landscapes, monuments and memorials in the Sourcebook and be consistent with the Secretary of the Interiors Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring, and Reconstructing Historic Buildings (36 C.F.R.
-Part 68; hereinafter Standards).

-c) the Standards are referenced in all scopes of work for undertakings so that contractors seeking to undertake work on historic architectural properties at ANC shall show past performance in the successful application of the Standards for the treatments required in statements of qualifications for bids and proposals and be pre-qualified based on demonstrated experience in the successful application of the Standards.

-d) The provisions of Stipulation VII are included in all ANC operations and contracts involving ground disturbance.
+1983 [hereinafter SOI Professional Qualifications]) shall be assigned responsibility for administering the process outlined in this Agreement. - b) all prudent and feasible efforts to conduct undertakings are in accordance with the preservation and maintenance guidelines for historic buildings, landscapes, monuments, and memorials in the Sourcebook and be consistent with the Secretary of the Interior's Standards for Rehabilitation (36 C.F.R.
+Part 68.3(b); hereinafter Standards). - c) the Standards are referenced in all scopes of work for undertakings so that contractors seeking to undertake work on historic architectural properties at ANC shall show past performance in the successful application of the Standards for the treatments required in statements of qualifications for bids and proposals and be pre-qualified based on demonstrated experience in the successful application of the Standards. - d) The provisions of Stipulation VII are included in all ANC operations and contracts involving ground disturbance.